wimvanderbauwhede/RefactorF4Acc/GETTING_STARTED.md

 * An `include` statement in `main.f`.
 * Dummy arguments with no specified `intent`.
 * An external subroutine with an implicit interface.

+After installing RefactorF4Acc as described in [INSTALL.md] and creating the directory structure with the files listed below, the following steps should work:
 ```
 # Display source directory tree structure
 $ tree .